EMart86/WhitelabelApp/README.md

 # WhitelabelApp
 iOS App Setup Project with Master-Controller in Swift3 with MVVM

-Before you start adopting this app, run 'pod install'
+Because this project uses cocoa pod, please run 'pod install' in the command window If you aren't familiar with cocoa pods, have a look at https://cocoapods.org/ first